About Artist and Designer Jim Isermann

 Above: Jim Isermann's "Hedge" installation at the Palm Springs Art Museum Architecture and Design Center, part of his 2020 Copy.
 Pattern.
 Repeat exhibit, which also featured his paintings and sculptures.
 Photo by Lance Gerber.

 Jim Isermann spends his time producing commissioned projects as well as studio work for galleries and museum exhibitions.
-In addition, he is a Professor of Art at the University of California, Riverside.
-Jim lives with his partner, David Blomster, and his dog, Happy.
+In addition, he is a Professor of Art at the University of California, Riverside, currently serving as Department Chair.
+Jim lives with his dog, Happy.

 At Tesselle, we are thrilled to translate Jim Isermann's work into cement tiles and can't wait to see installations of his wonderful work brought to life in our clients' projects.